olga-od-ua/the-gift-of-the-gab/README.md

 THE RESEARCH PHASE

 Ireland is a country that has welcomed many different nationalities over the past many years and continues to do so, whether it is for business, educational or personal needs, whether for a short- or long-term stay or for a permanent settlement.
-According to the latest census, there are over half a million non-irish nationals among almost 5,000,000 people living in Iriland.
+According to the latest census, there are over half a million non-irish nationals among almost 5,000,000 people living in Ireland.
 "In April 2016, there were 535,475 non-Irish nationals living in Ireland, a 1.6 per cent decrease on the 2011 figure (544,357).
 The proportion of the population who were non-Irish nationals has also fallen from 12.2 per cent in 2011 to 11.6 per cent in 2016.
 This fall in non-Irish nationals can in part be explained by the rise in the number of those with dual Irish nationality, who are classified as Irish in the [census](https://www.cso.ie/en/releasesandpublications/ep/p-cp7md/p7md/p7anii/)."

-As English is the main language in the bigger part of The Republic of Ireland, practically all the non-irish nationals residing in Ireland are expected to know the language on a fluent level.
+As English is the prodomantly spoken language in The Republic of Ireland, practically all the non-irish nationals residing in Ireland are expected to know the language on a fluent level.
 After conducting a survey we have found out that before arriving in Ireland the non-English speakers would have learnt English at schools or have taken courses in their countries.
 The survey showed that they were arriving in different areas in the Republic and almost equally found it very difficult to understand local accents and dialects, as well as slang which differs greatly from county to county and at times even from town to town.

 1. The primary goal.
 The Gift Of The Gab Enlish courses are designed to help those moving to Ireland make their language adaptation journey smooth and enjoyable.
 The Gift Of The Gab teachers are extremely knowledgeable about all the traps and obstacles the students can expect once they land their feet on the Irish soil, whether those traps and obstacles are linguistic or cultural.

-2. The website will present all the basic information about the school and will have a few interactive features, i.e. the knowledge test, contact form, school brunches location on Google maps, print options and more.
+2. The website will present all the basic information about the school and will have a few interactive features, i.e. the knowledge test, contact form, print options and more.
 In future releases the school is planning to make studying materials available on the website as well as the online booking of classes.

 3. The business objectives of the website are set to attract new customers and promote The Gift Of The Gab School.

 4. The customer's estimated needs are to get a quick and easy information about what The Gift Of The Gab School has to offer and how/whether it can help them reach their goals.
 For those interested in their level of English language knowledge, the quick knowledge test will help get the result free of charge.
-A quick questionnaire will also help users with the choice of the course and its intensity.
-Businesses can also request their customised offer through the website.
+Businesses can also request their customised offer through the website (through inquire corparate button).

 ### USER STORIES